Close Menu

 Personal Life

 Bill married writer-producer Nia Hill in 2013.
-They have two children and split time between LA and other locations based on his work schedule.
+They have two children and split time between LA and other locations based on their work schedule.
 His family provides endless comedy material, though he’s careful about sharing too much personal information publicly.

 Drumming gives Burr a creative outlet outside comedy.
 He practices regularly and mentions his musical interests in interviews.
 Music provides stress relief from the high-pressure entertainment industry.